 Most hospitals and healthcare organizations have volunteer programs that can be found on their website.
 Often hospitals have minimum volunteer requirements and all will require medical clearances, which will take several weeks to complete; it is important that you seek out these opportunities early (winter or early spring before the end of second semester) because you will need to submit paper work.
 There may also be a mandatory orientation, so make sure to check dates.

 A way to open the door for yourself is to simply walk in or call a local hospital, emergency care center, or clinic and ask the front desk staff if there are any opportunities for volunteering available at their facility.
 Volunteering is also a great way to build connections that may help you seek out more clinical experiences.

 Students interested in volunteering at Utica Hospitals should check HamNET for more information.
-Note that some hospitals require a 4-hour weekly commitment.
+Note that some hospitals require a weekly commitment.

 Places to look & experiences to search for:

 - Clinical research